jeltsch/modal-programming/README.md

 System F*ω* and thus roughly corresponds to intuitionistic higher-order propositional logic via a Curry–Howard isomorphism.
-GHC’s static pointers extension, while having been conceived specifically for distributed programming, further extends Haskell such that it becomes a kind of generic modal programming language.
-This allows programmers to write libraries that turn Haskell into the Curry–Howard correspondents of various modal logics and to combine these libraries to arrive at programming languages that integrate multiple modal features.
+GHC’s static pointers extension, while having been conceived specifically for distributed programming, makes it possible to turn Haskell into the Curry–Howard correspondents of typical modal logics.
+Since the static pointers extension only provides the necessary basis for modal programming, specific features of languages corresponding to concrete modal logics must be implemented as libraries.
 The `modal-programming` package provides support for writing such libraries.

 Modal logics and modal programming languages